Techtonica/curriculum/security/security.md

 There are a few XSS web games that are well-suited to self-study, but may be helpful to start with an instructor.
 [Google](https://xss-game.appspot.com/) and [Excess XSS](http://excess-xss.com/) are fun.
 If they express a strong interest in red teaming, they can experiment with a [Kali Linux](https://www.kali.org/) VM and read about its rich FOSS tool suite.
-If they express an interest in blue teaming or network security, [Malware Traffic Analysis](http://www.malware-traffic-analysis.net/) has an excellent repository of realistic infection scenarios with PCAPs for practice.
-Obviously, this will be more accessible if previous modules have already used Wireshark to analyze traffic.

 ### Check for Understanding